azat-co/fullstack-javascript/chapter4/chapter4.md

     ...

-`addToCart` will use the `trigger()` function to notify the collection that this particular model (apple) is up for the purchase by the user:
+`addToCart` will use the `trigger()` function to notify the collection that this particular model (apple) is up for purchase by the user:

     ...
     addToCart: function(){